 - 1. Shut the engine off and set the parking brake. - 2.
 Clean around each fuel tank cap and remove the cap.
-Add fuel to both fuel tanks, until the level is 1/4 to 1/2 inch (6 to 13 mm) below the bottom of the filler neck.
+Fill the fuel tank to the bottom of the filler neck.
 This space in the tank allows the fuel to expand.
-Do not fill the fuel tanks completely full. - 3.
-Install fuel tank caps securely.
+Do not fill the fuel tank completely full. - 3.
+Install the fuel tank cap securely.
 Wipe up any fuel that may have spilled. - 4.
 If possible, fill the fuel tank after each use.
 This will minimize possible buildup of condensation inside the fuel tank.